 - Rebates: None

-Although the costs can be over $30,000 for a whole kitchen and with a La Cornue Range-topping at $150,000, luxury appliances are still the best investment in your house in terms of return on investment (ROI) versus any other home improvement.
+Although the costs can be over $30,000 for a whole kitchen and with a La Cornue range topping at over $100,000, luxury appliances are still the best investment in your house in terms of return on investment (ROI) versus any other home improvement.

 Over the last few years, most of the brands have improved cooking performance and introduced new technology to make your life a bit easier, at least in your kitchen.